-Anabel Hering '04 will be entering her sixth season as head coach of the American University women's soccer team and 11th overall season as a coach.
+Anabel Hering '04 will be entering her seventh season as head coach of the American University women's soccer team and 11th overall season as a coach.

 In 2016, Hering placed 18 players on the Patriot League Academic Honor Roll and Kira Flaherty was named to the PL Academic All-PL Team.
 During the season, the team hosted Tennesee and played eight home games at Reeves Field.

 In 2015, Hering led the Eagles into the Patriot League Quarterfinals against Navy.
 The team battled its way into the league tournament after not qualifying the previous season.

 In 2014, the Eagles picked up local wins against Mount St. Mary's, Howard and Delaware State.
 The team received Public Recognition Awards as having achieved Academic Progress Rate figures in the top 10 percent of their sport.

 In Hering's first season at AU as a head coach, she led the Eagles to the Patriot League Tournament Semifinals for the second-straight season.
 She previously served the past five years as an assistant coach.

 The former AU player has served five seasons as an assistant coach at American before assuming the title of interim head coach last December.